How to save money on kids' clothes

 Involve your kids in your family budget discussions and explain how your budget works.
 If you don’t have one, now is the time to get on board!
 The Australian Government’s MoneySmart website has a handy budget planner which is a great starting point to get the discussion around budget going.

-Your child may have experienced earning interest via their savings account.
-However, it’s important for your child to understand that in the same way they can earn interest by saving money, they will also generally have to pay interest when borrowing money.
+Your teenager may have experienced earning interest via their savings account.
+However, it’s important for your teenager to understand that in the same way they can earn interest by saving money, they will also generally have to pay interest when borrowing money.
 Interest works in different ways for different products.
-For example, if your teen is looking at a credit card you will need to go through the importance of understanding when interest kicks in and how your child can avoid having to pay interest on their purchases.
+For example, if your teen is looking at a credit card you will need to go through the importance of understanding when interest kicks in and how your teenager can avoid having to pay interest on their purchases.

 All lenders have their own criteria for assessing credit applications.
 This might include insufficient income, too many existing debts, or a history of unpaid bills.
 The first thing many lenders do when somebody applies for credit is to go to a credit agency to check the applicant’s credit file.
 This is why it’s important to understand which responsibilities such as repayments are needed when taking out a credit product.

-Check out our Kids Banking hub for more information on how to help your child get involved in banking.
+Check out our Kids and Teens Banking hub for more information on how to help your teenager get involved in banking.